 PhD in Political Science at Trinity College

-Applications for September 2019 entry are now open.
-Apply for this programme.
+Applications for September 2019 entry are now closed.

 Students are taught by some of the top researchers in Europe, enthusiasts for their subjects who bring to their students not only the accumulated wisdom of the wider political science community but also the fruits of their own cutting edge research.
 PhD students will be taught by active researchers who can convey the excitement of not just reading about but actually doing political sciennce research.